 - Convenience – staying at a Walt Disney World resort is about as convenient as it gets.
 There is complimentary transportation from each of the parks to each of the resorts; buses, boats, and monorails run as long as the parks are open, and are a quick and easy way to get back to your room.
 If you stay offsite, you will have to drive or take a cab onto property, and this can be time consuming; Walt Disney World is a pretty big place!
 You will also have to pay to park, and then walk or take a tram from your car to the front of the park.
 All of this takes extra time, and while it might not be a big deal in the mornings when everyone is excited, it makes a huge difference at the end of the night when both kids and adults might be exhausted.
 Staying onsite is also ideal if you have little kids, and plan on taking a break during the middle of the day to go back to your hotel room.
 If you’re visiting during the summer months (which really go from about May to September!) then temperatures can get into the triple digits during the middle of the day; taking a break to go back to the resort to swim or take a nap is a great idea, and this is much easier if your hotel is close by.

 - The Disney Dining Plan – I will be completely honest: I am not a fan of the Disney Dining Plan.
 Having said that, some families swear by it, and it is something that is only available to guests staying onsite.
 The Disney Dining Plan is a prepaid meal plan, where you pay a certain amount of money per person per day, and this will include many of your meals and snacks.
 For my family, it doesn’t seem to be beneficial cost-wise, but if your kids are big eaters, or you want to eat at the character buffets, the plan can really work for you.
-To learn more about the Disney Dining Plan, take a look at this post by WDW Pro.

 The best things about staying offsite